Plumas Lake, California: Geography

 Plumas Lake is located at (39.0207272, -121.5580176).
-According to the United States Census Bureau, the CDP of Plumas Lake covers an area of 11.84 sqmi, all of it land.
-It lies at an elevation of 46 ft.
-It shares the same ZIP code as Olivehurst, California, a neighboring community.
+According to the United States Census Bureau, the CDP of Plumas Lake covers an area of 11.84 sqmi, all land.
+It lies at an elevation of 46 ft and shares a same ZIP code as Olivehurst, a neighboring community.

-Plumas Lake is in the southern tip of Yuba County near the confluence of the Feather and Bear Rivers.
-The community's north and south ends are connected by River Oaks Boulevard and Algodon Slough, a seasonal backwater that flows into the Bear River.
+Plumas Lake is in the southern tip of Yuba County, near the confluence of the Feather and Bear Rivers.
+The community's northern and southern ends are connected by River Oaks Boulevard and Algodon Slough, a seasonal backwater that flows into the Bear River.
 A common misconception is that the community is built on top of a dry lake.
 The old lake is actually located northwest of the community and is now mostly agricultural land.

-Since Plumas Lake is an unincorporated community there are a few ways to define its borders.
+Since Plumas Lake is an unincorporated community, there are a few ways to define its borders.
 The most popular definition is the census-designated place which includes land south of Algodon Road, north of Bear River, and some adjacent rural areas.
 The Plumas Lake Specific Plan's definition extends even further north to include the Olivehurst suburb of Wheeler Ranch, Plumas Lake Golf Club, Arboga, and rural areas in between.
-The largest definition is the Plumas Lake ZIP code area which includes land east of the Feather River, west of Forty Mile Road, and everything north of Bear River up to the new developments along Arboga Road.
+The largest definition is the Plumas Lake ZIP code area, which includes land east of the Feather River, west of Forty Mile Road, and everything north of Bear River up to the new developments along Arboga Road.